-Established in 2016, Unispan Records provides Hofstra University students with the opportunity to gain hands-on experience operating record label while simultaneously acting as an independent entity in the music industry.
+Established in 2016, Unispan Records provides Hofstra University students with the opportunity to gain hands-on experience operating a record label while simultaneously acting as an independent entity in the music industry.
 The first artist signed to Unispan was IzzeYe, a hip-hop artist and Hofstra alum whose first Extended Play (EP) record, Illusions, was released on all major streaming services.

 A three-time winner of the Marconi Award for national College Radio Station of the Year, WRHU Radio Hofstra University – 88.7 FM on the dial – offers Hofstra students valuable connections and preprofessional experience in state-of-the-art facilities.
 Students broadcast 24 hours a day as they deliver music, news, talk, and sports.

-Internships provide music business majors with valuable, real-world work experience that help students gain entry into the field.
-Student internships take place primarily in NYC throughout many different areas of the industry, including; artist management, marketing and promotions, publishing, touring, record labels, streaming providers, recording studios and other fields.
+Internships provide music business majors with valuable, real-world work experience that help students enter the field.
+Student internships take place primarily in NYC throughout many different areas of the industry, including artist management, marketing and promotions, publishing, touring, record labels, streaming providers, recording studios, and other fields.

 Our students have interned at the following companies: Live Nation, Atlantic Records, ASCAP, Brooklyn Bowl, Nassau Coliseum, Mondo NYC, Primary Wave, Columbia Records, C3 Entertainment, Songtrust, Crash Studios, The Syndicate, Relix, Universal Music, Warner Music, Downtown Music Publishing, Q Prime, Mom + Pop Records, Legacy Recordings, Tunecore, Korg, Round Hill, Manage This!, SESAC, Spirit Music Publishing, The Wild Honey Pie, PJF Music Studio One, Kobalt Music Publishing, Sony Masterworks, PledgeMusic, Webster Hall, D'Addario & Co., and more.

 Many of Hofstra's music business graduates hold positions with prestigious employers.
 Others go on to pursue advanced degrees at top graduate schools (MBA or JD).
-Hofstra music business graduates have been employed by: Creative Artists Agency, Warner Music, Reservoir Publishing, Live Nation, Brooklyn Bowl, Primary Wave, Downtown Music Publishing, Korg USA, Kobalt Music, Stanhope House, Viacom Media Networks, Tower Records, D'Addario & Co., TuneCore, A to Z Media, and Rebel Sound Records.
-More on alumni outcomes
+Hofstra music business graduates have been employed by Creative Artists Agency, Warner Music, Reservoir Publishing, Live Nation, Brooklyn Bowl, Primary Wave, Downtown Music Publishing, Korg USA, Kobalt Music, Stanhope House, Viacom Media Networks, Tower Records, D'Addario & Co., TuneCore, A to Z Media, and Rebel Sound Records.

 In a survey of recent graduates:

 reported they were working or enrolled in graduate school within a year of graduation